steve-king/sk-tabs/README.md

 Simple(ish) jQuery tabbing plugin.
 I struggled to find a solution out there that could handle standard show/hide tabs and ajax requests at the same time, so I wrote this.

+In your tabs, use page anchors:

+		<a href="#pane1">Tab 1</a>

+or real urls:

+		<a href="http://example.com/ajaxcontent.html">Ajax tab</a>

-Use page anchors `<a href="#pane1">Tab 1</a>` or real urls `<a href="http://example.com/ajaxcontent.html">Ajax tab</a>` in your tabs.
-The plugin will decide whether to show existing page content ormake an ajax request.
+- the plugin will decide whether to show existing page content or make an ajax request.

-The plugin converts Ajax tabs to standard show/hide ones on completion of a request, ensuring that each ajax request only happens once.
+The plugin converts AJAX tabs to standard show/hide ones once content is retrieved, ensuring that only one http request is made per AJAX tab.

 ##Markup: